We make delicious, wholesome, accessible food you love—made with quality ingredients you can trust.

 of our M&B division recipes for family meals cost less than $3 per serving.

-95% of homes in the U.S. have at least one Campbell product.
+95% of homes in the U.S. have at least one Campbell’s product.
 Because of our scale, we can make nutritious food accessible to millions of people every day.Alexandria Hast, PhD, RDN, Senior Manager, Nutrition & Health Sciences

-We expanded our line of Well Yes! soups—a better-for-you option with grains, vegetables, and lean protein—to include new varieties with on-trend nutritious ingredients like bone broth, cauliflower, and chickpeas.
+We expanded our line of Well Yes! soups—a better-for-you option with grains, vegetables, and lean protein—to include varieties with on-trend nutritious ingredients like bone broth, cauliflower, and chickpeas.

-We introduced new delicious plant-based options, like two new Well Yes! soups with plant-based Chick’n, and Pacific Foods Organic Creamy Plant-Based Broths with six grams of organic plant-based protein in each serving.
+We introduced delicious plant-based options, like two new Well Yes! soups with plant-based Chick’n, and Pacific Foods Organic Creamy Plant-Based Broths with six grams of organic plant-based protein in each serving.

-V8 launched Carrot Ginger and Beet Ginger, our two new 100% vegetable juices.
+V8 launched Carrot Ginger and Beet Ginger, our two 100% vegetable juices.
 Each provides two full servings of vegetables in every 8-ounce glass and is a good source of vitamin A, vitamin C, and zinc.

 Many of our products—including soups, broths, cookies, and crackers—are made with animal-based ingredients.
 We remain dedicated to the humane treatment of animals and partner with our suppliers and industry experts to advance our shared goals.